Captions Speak Louder than Images: Generalizing Foundation Models for E-commerce from High-quality Multimodal Instruction Data: Introduction

-However, despite the richness of multimodal e-commerce data, there are significant challenges that hinder its optimal use by foundation models~\cite{MISSRec,liu2023multimodal}: \textbf{(1) Scarcity of large-scale, high-quality multimodal benchmark datasets for a large variety of e-commerce tasks.} It is highly nontrivial to collect and curate such datasets due to the significant complexity of the data processing involved (e.g., selecting products that possess rich, high-quality data across all modalities).
-While initiatives for unimodal e-commerce benchmark datasets for LLMs have been undertaken~\cite{peng2024ecellm,li2024ecomgpt,shi2023llama}, unfortunately, to the best of our knowledge, no such multimodal counterparts exist. \textbf{(2) Lack of effective multimodal information integration methods for e-commerce tasks.} Current LLM-based e-commerce models~\cite{peng2024ecellm,li2024ecomgpt} often focus predominantly on one modality, typically text.
-The limited existing works on multimodalities~\cite{chia2022fashionclip, yu2022commercemm} attempt to map different modalities into a shared latent space, inspired by the CLIP-based models~\cite{radford2021clip} developed from the computer vision domain.
-This strategy ignores the uniqueness of e-commerce data, for example, an image of a big bottle of shampoo does not contain information on its scent, while user reviews praise the scent but complain about the bottle size -- information alignment does not always occur.
-In this paper, we aim to address these challenges and develop foundation models for e-commerce tasks, leveraging multimodal e-commerce data.
-We first introduce \underline{\dataset}, the first-ever, large-scale, and high-quality multimodal instruction dataset for developing and evaluating foundation models for \mbox{e-commerce}. \dataset consists of 75,000 samples from 7 widely-performed and real-world e-commerce tasks.
-Each data sample includes an instruction, an image, a textual input, and an output. \dataset is carefully curated to support a broad range of experimental settings, including in-domain (IND) evaluation for all 7 tasks, out-of-domain (OOD) evaluation (i.e., evaluation tasks on new products not included in the training set) for 5 tasks, and task-specific studies.
-We perform rigorous processing to ensure the high quality of the \dataset.
+However, despite the richness of multimodal e-commerce data, there are significant challenges that hinder its optimal use by foundation models~\cite{MISSRec,liu2023multimodal}: \textbf{(1) Scarcity of large-scale, high-quality multimodal benchmark datasets for a large variety of e-commerce applications.} It is highly nontrivial to curate such a dataset due to the complexity of the data processing involved (e.g., selecting products that possess rich, high-quality data across all modalities).
+While initiatives for unimodal e-commerce benchmark datasets for LLMs have been undertaken~\cite{peng2024ecellm,li2024ecomgpt,shi2023llama}, to the best of our knowledge, no such multimodal counterparts exist. \textbf{(2) Lack of effective multimodal information integration methods for e-commerce tasks.} Current LLM-based e-commerce models~\cite{peng2024ecellm,li2024ecomgpt} often focus predominantly on one modality, typically text.
+Existing multimodal approaches~\cite{chia2022fashionclip, yu2022commercemm} attempt to map different modalities into a shared latent space, following the CLIP paradigm~\cite{radford2021clip} developed from the computer vision domain.
+However, this alignment-based strategy overlooks key challenges unique to e-commerce.